Skip to content

 Wavelength 320–400 nm (UVA2, UVA1) 280–320 nm

-Acute effects Rarely sunburn Sunburn is typical
+Acute effects Rarely causes sunburn Sunburn is typical

 Tanning Immediate tan, short-lived Delayed tan, longer-lasting